 If you are buying a VR Ready PC, you shouldn’t need to worry about the motherboard too much as it will have been chosen based on the other components.
 Although if you’re planning on upgrading in the future it may be worth checking that the motherboard is compatible with the parts you are planning on upgrading to.
 If it doesn’t say it’s VR Ready, just check that it has the necessary HDMI and USB 3.0 ports – ideally you’ll want 3.1 gen 2 USB ports.
 If you are building your own PC, you’ll want to check the compatibilty and choose the motherboard based on your CPU and other parts, which you can do with PC Part Picker (discussed later on).
 Best thing to do is search Google for the ‘best motherboard for…’ and add in the CPU you want – there is lots of information out there!

 Instead of having to buy a whole new PC, another option is to get a subscription to Shadow PC, where you can use a VR ready PC’s with your VR headset remotely from most computers with an internet connection!
 You can get mid-range specs for just £12.99/month

-Refurbished is a great option if you are on a tight budget, as it will give you more for your money – but make sure it has a warranty, just in case.
+Refurbished is a great option to get more for your money – especially if you are on a tight budget!
+But make sure it has a warranty, just in case.

 Build it Yourself: